Kanban vs Agile!

 Scrum is an agile framework that focuses on completing tasks in short development sprint cycles.
 Scrum teams generally adapt to the entire process and build a team that is committed to continuous delivery.

 Scrum runs on sprint cycles with a number of finished tasks at the end of each cycle.
 On the other hand, kanban workflow does not have such a rigid time frame.
-Additionally, kanban has different work stages which does not make it mandatory to have finished tasks at the end of every stage.
+Additionally, Kanban has different work stages, which does not make it mandatory to finish tasks at the end of every stage.

 When to use scrum vs. kanban?